 We offer two RPM programs:

 - Conversational AI audio and on-screen

-- Vital sign devices are paired prior to shipping
+- Vital sign devices are paired before shipping

 - Easy to use for seniors